foundriesio/docs/source/reference/linux-dev-container.rst

       .. tab-container:: subscribers
          :title: Subscribers

-         First, log in to the Open Source Foundries subscriber container registry on the system which will run the development container::
+         First, log in to the Foundries.io subscriber container registry on the system which will run the development container::